 Feature relationship.
-Relationship that links instances of one feature type with instances of the same or a different feature type (ISO 19101).
+Relationship that links instances of one feature type with instances of the same or a different feature type (ISO 191011).

 Feature type.
-Class of real world phenomena with common properties (ISO 19110).
+Class of real world phenomena with common properties (ISO 191101).

 Note - In a feature catalogue, the basic level of classification is the feature type.
-All ISO Standards are listed at the end of this chapter.